codingcodewhilegoofin/GMA-api-cloudflare/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-# GMAppsApi
+# gmdevapi
-( Gio M Apps Api)

-## Welcome to my backend!
-This is a backend for my applications written in Node/ExpressJS for Google Cloud Functions!
+## Backend for gmdevapi & gmdevstore
+This repo hosts the code that is used by my personal portfolio and API sites.

 ### This repository contains:

-1. Google Cloud Functions
+1. Cloudflare workers
-2. Express JS
+2. JS
 3. Fetching API's with Async/Await functionality

 ---